torinreilly/matrix-gif-keyboard/README.md

 #### API availability/stability is not guaranteed
 The DuckDuckGo is not a public, documented API so it could be subject to change with little notice.

-### Element Android App
-#### Gifs do not autoplay
-On Android, animated stickers (GIFs in our case) do not autoplay but they can be sent and received successfully.
-An [issue](https://github.com/vector-im/element-android/issues/2668) is open regarding this behavior.
-For the best experience with the GIF keyboard on Android, please try [SchildiChat](https://schildi.chat/) on which animated stickers will autoplay.

 ## Stack
 1. Node
 2. Express w/ Handlebars